Step-by-step guide to 9 roulette strategies (for online casinos)

 Oscar’s grind is a roulette system that first appeared in Allan Wilson’s 1956 book Casino Gambler’s Guide.
 In the story, Wilson interviewed a disciplined and patient gambler called Oscar, who revealed the secret of his slow but steady winning system.

-In Oscar’s grind, gameplay is divided into sessions that result in you winning exactly the amount you bet initially.
+In Oscar’s grind, the gameplay is divided into sessions that result in you winning exactly the amount you bet initially.
 It works like this:

 - Start by betting 1 unit.